Top 6 Types of Mortgage Loans in Dubai: What You Need to Know in 2021 (Ultimate Guide)

 Speak to a mortgage broker to help you find a capped mortgage deal.

-A remortgage is the act of obtaining a new loan to replace an existing loan for the same or more money.
+A remortgage is an act of obtaining a new loan to replace an existing loan for the same or more money.

 A remortgage, also known as refinancing, is a method of replacing or paying off your existing home loan with another.
 It is usually done to free up equity on a property for other uses.